flerka/personal-blog/_posts/2022-07-11-application-publishing-dotnet.md

 Pros of this approach:
 - your program becomes more portable
-- end-user don't need to have a specific .NET version installed
+- end-user doesn't need to have a specific .NET version installed
 - your code execution becomes more repeatable and reproducible especially compared to framework-dependent publishing and roll-forward feature turned on

 Cons of this approach: